All investigators are invited to submit abstracts of original research and clinical cases to be considered for presentation at ASE 2020.

 The annual showcase of investigators from around the world presenting cutting-edge research on the latest advances in cardiovascular ultrasound and cases illustrating evolutions in patient care is a highlight of ASE’s Annual Scientific Sessions.

-ASE 2017 offers opportunities for investigators to share important findings with colleagues and interact with global leaders in the field.
+ASE 2020 offers opportunities for investigators to share important findings with colleagues and interact with global leaders in the field.
 Benefits of abstract acceptance include:

-Awareness – Selected abstracts are promoted to the health and science media in the top 50 markets.
+- Awareness – Selected abstracts are promoted to the health and science media in the top 50 markets.
 Past coverage has included CBS News, the Washington Post, and cardiovascular trade press hitting 3.5 million readers.

-Visibility & Feedback – Global experts in cardiovascular research and clinical care will see your work and dedicated viewing times create opportunities for discussion with faculty and attendees.
+- Visibility – Global experts in cardiovascular research and clinical care will see your work and dedicated viewing times create opportunities for discussion with faculty and attendees.
 Presenters benefit from this interaction by gaining feedback on current and future projects, while also discovering the latest research results and advances in cardiovascular health.